ivazquez/clonal-heterogeneity/README.md

 To install all Python dependencies inside a virtual environment and build the cloneHD executables into the `build/` directory, run:

-    $ cd science-advances-2016
+    $ cd genetic-variation
     $ make

 You can then browse and run the notebooks locally to reproduce all figures with:

     $ jupyter notebook

-Alternatively, you can run the notebooks online using [Binder](http://mybinder.org/repo/ivazquez/science-advances-2016).
+Alternatively, you can run the notebooks online using [Binder](http://mybinder.org/repo/ivazquez/genetic-variation).

 | Figures | Notebook |
 | ------- | -------- |